Digital television: Development

-The final standard adopted by the FCC did not produce a universal standard for scanning formats, aspect ratios, or lines of resolution.
+A universal standard for scanning formats, aspect ratios, or lines of resolution was not produced by the FCC's final standard.
 This outcome resulted from a dispute between the consumer electronics industry (joined by some broadcasters) and the computer industry (joined by the film industry and some public interest groups) over which of the two scanning processes—interlaced or progressive—is superior.
-Interlaced scanning, which is used in televisions worldwide, scans even-numbered lines first, then odd-numbered ones.
+Interlaced scanning, which is used by the electronics industry in televisions worldwide, scans even-numbered lines first, then odd-numbered ones.
 Progressive scanning, which is the format used in computers, scans lines in sequences, from top to bottom.
 The computer industry argued that progressive scanning is superior because it does not flicker in the manner of interlaced scanning.
-It also argued that progressive scanning enables easier connections with the Internet, and is more cheaply converted to interlaced formats than vice versa.
+It also argued that progressive scanning enables easier connections with the Internet and is more cheaply converted to interlaced formats than vice versa.
 The film industry also supported progressive scanning because it offers a more efficient means of converting filmed programming into digital formats.
-For their part, the consumer electronics industry and broadcasters argued that interlaced scanning was the only technology that could transmit the highest quality pictures then (and currently) feasible, i.e., 1,080 lines per picture and 1,920 pixels per line.
+The consumer electronics industry and broadcasters argued that interlaced scanning was the only technology that could transmit the highest quality pictures then (and currently) feasible, i.e., 1,080 lines per picture and 1,920 pixels per line.
 Broadcasters also favored interlaced scanning because their vast archive of interlaced programming is not readily compatible with a progressive format.